-When we started creating our first self-published eBook, we came at it pretty green.
+When we started creating our first self-published eBook, we had no idea what we were doing.
 As professional bloggers, we were looking for a way to share more of the Bible study and homeschool ideas we had discovered during our journey.
 I knew that others would benefit from everything we learned as a family.
 We wanted to get our message out there, but we didn’t know how.
 So we began our quest to find out how to self-publish an eBook.

 Now, several years later, we’ve published quite a few eBooks that we enjoy sharing with our readers.
 The money we’ve earned from our eBook sales allows us to spend more time together as a family, enjoy more flexible schedules, and most importantly, share our ideas with others.
 And today we are excited to share with you how to self-publish an eBook.

 How to Self-Publish an eBook [Getting Started]

 Writing Your eBook

 Whether it is a tutorial on a household task or job, an in-depth expert’s guide, your autobiography, or fiction based on your life events, find your story and tell it!
 Don’t fret if you don’t have perfect grammar or much experience writing.
 Just let your words flow through you onto the page.
 There is no hard and fast formula on how much you should write or how you should go about the writing process.

 However, if you really want your content to sell, your self-published eBook should solve a common problem, help someone complete a complicated project, or provide guidance based on your experiences.
 Knowing your audience is important, even if you are just starting out.
 What do your eBook readers want to know?
 How do they want to feel?
 How can you help them achieve their goals?